FREE TRAINING OPPORTUNITIES- BOOK VIA Skills 4 Bradford

 The purpose of this guidance is to help clarify the situation and to ensure that children who fail to arrive at their new secondary school are identified and supported as soon as possible.

-- All Year 7 children who arrive at their allocated secondary school in September should be admitted onto the Admissions and Attendance Rolls automatically.
+- All Reception/Year 7 children who arrive at their allocated school in September should be admitted onto the Admissions and Attendance Rolls automatically.

-- All Year 7 children who fail to arrive, but whose parents have informed the school that they wish to accept the offer of a place should be placed on roll automatically – poor attendance procedures should then be followed and their non-attendance escalated
+- All Reception/Year 7 children who fail to arrive, but whose parents have informed the school that they wish to accept the offer of a place should be placed on roll automatically – poor attendance procedures should then be followed and their non-attendance

-- Year 7 children who do not arrive at their allocated secondary school, AND have not notified the school that they wish to accept a place, should not be placed on roll until either…
+- Reception/Year 7 children who do not arrive at their allocated school, AND have not notified the school that they wish to accept a place, should not be placed on roll until either…

 - The school conducts reasonable enquiries (such as home visits, contacting previous school, family members, emergency contacts etc) and the child finally arrives at the school and can then be placed on the school roll from the first date of attendance OR